ucdart/UCD-EEC134/README.md

-EEC 134 Design of High Frequency System
+EEC 134 Design of High Frequency Systems
 ======

 The EEC 134 course was created to satisfy the need for a senior project course for students who are interested in high freqeuency electronic systems.
 The two-quarter long course emphasizes on system level design concepts and strives to provide a hands-on experience.
 As the course evolves, the projects start to encompass many facets of electrical engineering, including system engineering, antenna design, analog circuit design, embedded systems, and digital signal processing.